public desires/private pleasures(a novel)

 She wakes up.
 One of the stones has fallen from her earring.
 It lies on the white sheet.
 Blood red.

-The writer who sleeps in the room at the end of the hall whistles.
-Sometimes he sings.
-She laughs.
-He sighs.
-They both talk to themselves.
-They are mad.
 Two women are in a nightclub.
 It is 5 am.
 One of them is wearing no shoes.
 Her name means white.
 Her skin is dark.
 Almost black.
 One of them is always amused by this.
 One of them has white hair.
 She sucks her lover's toes.

 The barman counts money.